 The CRG may vote to approve comment resolutions (75% approval required) during WG sessions, ad hoc meetings, or telecons in which quorum is achieved.
 Ad hoc meetings and telecons shall be in compliance with the LMSC WG P&P rules [rules5] about notification of such meetings.

-Only CRG members, the WG chair or a WG vice-chair, and the WG technical editor shall be allowed to vote at CRG meetings
+Only CRG members, the WG Chair or a WG Vice Chair, and the WG technical editor shall be allowed to vote at CRG meetings

-Once comment resolution is complete (as determined by the CRG chair) and the modified draft is available, the CRG chair may start a WG recirculation ballot if the WG has approved the CRG to conduct recirculation ballots
+Once comment resolution is complete (as determined by the CRG Chair) and the modified draft is available, the CRG Chair may start a WG recirculation ballot if the WG has approved the CRG to conduct recirculation ballots

 Study Groups